clovervidia/splatnet-datagrabber/README.md

 downloads your records JSON, which includes interesting things like your total wins and losses on each stage and with each weapon, and your powers/clout and max rank from past Splatfests.

-There are many more commands available in `direct_access`, and I'm hoping to have some proper documentation prepared soon to explain what everything does in detail.
+There are many more commands available in `direct_access`.
 Take a look and let me know what you think.